Genivia/ugrep/README.md

 #### The ug command versus the ugrep command

-The `ug` command is intended for context-dependent interactive searching and is equivalent to the `grep --config` command to load the configuration file `.ugrep`, when present in the working directory or, when not found, in the home
+The `ug` command is intended for context-dependent interactive searching and is equivalent to the `ugrep --config` command to load the configuration file `.ugrep`, when present in the working directory or, when not found, in the home
 directory: